HIGHLIGHTS-Former Nissan boss Ghosn points the finger at news conference

 "Why have they extended the investigation timeline, why have they rearrested me?
 Why were they so intent on preventing me from talking and setting out my facts?
 "Why have they spent 14 months trying to break my spirit, barring any contact with my wife?

 "(One reason) was that Nissan's performance, unfortunately, started to decline at the beginning of 2017...in October 2016 I decided to remove myself from Nissan...because I signed a deal with Mitsubishi.
 I moved to Mitsubishi as chairman of the board."
-DEPRIVATION, INTERROGATION
+'UNMISSABLE' CHANCE TO ALLY WITH FIAT CHRYSLER

+"Who is the winner of all this?
+"In 2017, the alliance was the number one automotive group.
+Three companies growing, profitable.
+We were preparing to add Fiat Chrysler to the group because I was negotiating with John Elkann for Fiat Chrysler to join.

+"There is no more alliance.
+"The alliance missed the unmissable which is Fiat Chrysler.
+That is unbelievable, they go with PSA.
+How can you miss that huge opportunity to become the dominant player in the industry?"

 "I was brutally taken from my work as I knew it, ripped from my work, my family and my friends.
 "It is impossible to express the depth of that deprivation and my profound appreciation to be able to be reunited with my family and loved ones.